rnzsgh/documentdb-queue/README.md

 }
 ```

-Once you have the queue client, you can add entries to the queue using the Enqueue function.
+Once you have the queue client, you can add entries to the queue using the *Enqueue* function:

 The parameters are:
-* The context object
+* The context
 * The message payload (string)
 * The visibility timeout